asepsunarya/smk/README.md

 ## 📞 Support

-For support, please contact:
-- Email: admin@smkprogresia.sch.id
-- Phone: +62 xxx xxxx xxxx
+For support and inquiries about this system, please contact the development team.

 ---